Introduction

 The Power Analysis

-We will make use of the built-in Stata program sampsi which can be used to determine the sample size needed for tests of two independent proportions as well as for tests of means.
-The sampsi program needs the following information in order to do the power analysis: 1) the expected proportion of cancer the untreated group (p1 = .3), 2) the expected proportion of cancer in the treated group (p2 = .3 – .15 = .15), 3) the alpha level (alpha = .05, the default for sampsi), and 4) the required level of power (power = .8 for this experiment).
+We will make use of the built-in Stata program power which can be used to determine the sample size needed for tests of two independent proportions as well as for tests of means.
+The power command needs the following information in order to do the power analysis: 1) the keyword twoporportions, 2)the expected proportion of cancer the untreated group (p1 = .3), 3) the expected proportion of cancer in the treated group (p2 = .3 – .15 = .15), 4) the type of test to be run, and 5) the required level of power (power = .8 for this experiment).

-This is better. samspi indicates that we need to use 108 subjects in each group to find a change in probability of .15 for a power of .8 when alpha equals .05
+This is better.
+The output from the power command indicates that we need to use 95 subjects in each group to find a change in probability of .15 for a power of .8 when alpha equals .05.

 Just as a check let’s run the analysis specifying each of the two sample sizes.